 Cryoablation of Breast Fibroadenoma

-Cryoablation, a safe and effective minimally invasive procedure, has gained recognition as a promising treatment option for fibroadenomas.
+A safe and effective minimally invasive procedure, cryoablation has gained recognition as a promising treatment option for fibroadenomas.

 Cryoablation is a simple, ultrasound-guided technique that utilizes freezing temperatures to ablate the fibroadenoma.
-Unlike more invasive treatments that may require a hospital setting, cryoablation opens the door to perform these procedures in the convenience of an office-based setting or outpatient clinic.
+Unlike more invasive procedures performed in a hospital, cryoablation enables the convenience of an office-based or outpatient setting.

-The procedure is known for its excellent patient experience, as it leaves the breast tissue intact without any removal.
-Moreover, it yields cosmetically superior results, as there is no cavity for hematoma formation or volume loss, and no sutures are required.
+Known for its excellent patient experience, cryoablation leaves the breast tissue intact.
+There is no removal of tissue.
+Moreover, it yields excellent cosmetic results.
+There is no cavity for hematoma formation or volume loss.
+Sutures are not required.

-Cryoablation is also fast with treatments usually lasting under an hour and with minimal pain from the analgesic cooling effect of the cryoablation.
-If the patient has multiple fibroadenoma lesions, they can generally be treated in the same session.
-Patients can also return immediately to their daily life and the procedure eliminates the need for hospital admission and associated costs.
+Cryoablation usually lass under an hour and with only minimal pain from the analgesic cooling effect of the ice formation.
+In most cases, patients can have multiple fibroadenoma lesions ablated in the same session.
+Patients can also return quickly to their daily life.
+In general, cryoablation eliminates the need for hospital admission and the associated costs.

 Clinical evidence

-Ultrasound-guided cryoablation has been extensively investigated and found to be similar in efficacy and safety to open surgical excision for benign breast tumors, including fibroadenomas.
+There is established and growing clinical evidence for ultrasound-guided cryoablation.
+The data shows it to be similar in efficacy and safety to open surgical excision for benign breast tumors, including fibroadenomas.

 The American Society of Breast Surgeons (ASBrS) has issued a consensus guideline on cryoablation for the treatment of fibroadenomas.
 In order to proceed with a fibroadenoma cryoablation procedure, the lesion must be ultrasound visible and a diagnosis should be confirmed with a biopsy before treatment.
 The fibroadenoma should be less than 4 cm.